AdamCieslik/Kerr-Geodesics-in-Terms-of-Weierstrass-Elliptic-Functions/README.md

 # Kerr-Geodesics-in-Terms-of-Weierstrass-Elliptic-Functions
 provides  general solutions of the Kerr geodesic equations in Boyer-Lindquist coordinates.
-It contains an implementation of  all functions presented in Ref.
-X.
+It contains an implementation of  all functions presented in [arXiv:2305.07771](https://arxiv.org/abs/2305.07771).

 ## Use in Mathematica